theQuert/XPS-9360-macOS/README.md

   setup_var 0x785 0x06  // Increase DVMT pre-allocated size to 192M For FHD version, it's also recommanded set to 192M
   setup_var 0x786 0x03  // Increase CFG Memory to maximum
 ```
-#### Format SSD with 4K sectors for APFS - You will need to make a Linux Bootable Drive
+#### Format SSD with 4K sectors for APFS - You would need to make a Linux Bootable Drive
   ###### Choose any Linux distribution you like, I prefer [Ubuntu](https://www.ubuntu.com/download/desktop)
   - Under Windows environment, you need to burn [Ubuntu](https://www.ubuntu.com/download/desktop) Disk image to USB Drive.
   - Boot with the Linux bootable drive.